dperezrada/poliglo/README.md

 [![Build Status](https://travis-ci.org/dperezrada/poliglo.svg?branch=master)](https://travis-ci.org/dperezrada/poliglo)

-WARNING: As this is likely to change a lot in the short term, is not recommended for production yet.
+WARNING: As this is likely to change a lot in the short term, it's not recommended for production yet.

 ## Why poliglo?
 Today there are a lot of programming languages, and some of them are pretty good for certain tasks.
-But generally, use them together is painful, specially if you want they to talk one to another.
+But generally, using them together is painful, specially if you want them to talk to each other.
 ## What is Poliglo?
-Is a simple way to create small piece of code (worker) in some programming language and connect it with another worker maybe in another language.
+It's a simple way to create a small piece of code (worker) in some programming language, and connect it to another worker, maybe in another language.
 So you could do something like this:

     worker(js) -> worker(py) -> worker(java)